How to slow the spread of wildfires

 When a fire is detected, the algorithm automatically runs the simulation to model the fire’s spread pattern over time.
 The algorithm can also conduct a ‘what-if analysis,’ in order to assess a potential fire’s damage, even before it takes hold.

-All that’s needed to estimate the wildfire spread pattern is a simple orthomosaic map of the area, made with Pix4Dreact.
+All that’s needed to estimate the wildfire spread pattern is a simple orthomosaic map of the area, made with the emergency mapping software Pix4Dreact.

 The WAFERS algorithm evaluates the data, utilizing databases of past wildfires, as well as future weather forecasts.
 Aleissa explains: “Through concepts of heat transfer, combustion, and thermodynamics, the algorithm is capable of accurately reproducing the behavior of wildfires.”That knowledge is the first step.
 The next is communication: to firefighting teams, local authorities, and citizens.
 Aleissa continues: “Through the use of Pix4Dreact and Pix4Dmapper, the predicted wildfire spread can be projected onto the 3D model of the surveyed area - or the orthomosaic photo of the area - giving a visual representation of the potential wildfire before it occurs.”